 An enduring popular myth suggests that in the 1970s the climate science community was predicting “global cooling” and an “imminent” ice age, an observation frequently used by those who would undermine what climate scientists say today about the prospect of global warming.
 A review of the literature suggests that, on the contrary, greenhouse warming even then dominated scientists’ thinking as being one of the most important forces shaping Earth’s climate on human time scales.

-In the heading of their paper they state:
+In the heading of their paper (PDF) they state:

 There was no scientific consensus in the 1970s that the Earth was headed into an imminent ice age.
 Indeed, the possibility of anthropogenic warming [human-caused] dominated the peer-reviewed literature even then.

 Figure 1: American Meteorological Society: The Myth of the 1970s Global Cooling Scientific Consensus – Page 1032.